Generic name: dasatinib [ da-SAT-in-ib ]

 What should I avoid while taking dasatinib?

-Grapefruit and grapefruit juice may interact with dasatinib and lead to unwanted side effects.
-Avoid the use of grapefruit products while taking this medicine.
+Grapefruit may interact with dasatinib and cause side effects.
+Avoid consuming grapefruit products while taking this medicine.

 Avoid taking an antacid within 2 hours before or after you take dasatinib.
 Some antacids can make it harder for your body to absorb dasatinib.